derek-findthebrink/foundation.portfolio-api-challenge/README.md

 }
 ```

-**Bugs**
+**Some things aren't working quite right...**

 There are some bugs in there!
-Definitely check out the bugs section below, haha.
+Definitely check out **the bugs section below**, haha.
 I'm
 looking for solutions to 'em as I'm polishing the code and implementing missing tests,
 but it's likely that they will stay in there unless y'all want me to take a closer look.